An SU(2)-symmetric Semidefinite Programming Hierarchy for Quantum Max Cut: Numerical results

 For the SS model with $\alpha>1$, we are again able to decompose the Hamiltonian into triangles with weights 1, 1, and $\alpha$, as previously discussed in section \ref{subsubsec:crown}.
 It is easy to check that the Shastry Sutherland lattice (Fig. \ref{fig:lattices} (b)) can be decomposed into such triangles geometrically, with all triangles having two edges from the square lattice and one from the diagonal edges.
 Now, we can reuse Eq. (\ref{eq:StrongTriangleSoS}) to obtain

 which gives the exact value only when $\alpha\geq J$.
 The summation $\sum_{\triangle}$ is taking the summation for all right triangles in the SS lattice as in the decomposition, and the summation inside of the square is for the three different edges for each such triangle.
 The $(-2)^j$ factor only appears for the edges with weight $J$ belonging to the square lattice where we set $j=1$, and not for the diagonal edges with weight $\alpha$ which we set $j=0$.
 Just as in Eq. (\ref{eq:StrongTriangleSoS}), the SoS has a degree of freedom in choosing $\pm$ for the square root term.
+As was the case for the Maujumdar Ghosh model, here again the SoS \cref{eq:SS-SOS} is upper bounding the ground state energy with $(\alpha+J/2)N$ where $N=L^2$ is the number of qubits in the lattice.
+Confirming that \cref{eq:SSGS} indeed achieves the energy $(\alpha+J/2)N$ completes the proof that the SoS is exact.

 In Fig. \ref{fig:SS}, we demonstrate the performance of the $NPA_1(\mathcal{Proj})$ SDP algorithm applied to the SS model with system size $n=L^2=16$ and $J=1$ fixed.
 We can see that the algorithm obtains the exact ground state energy for the entirety of the $\alpha\geq 1$ region, which exactly coincides where Eq.~(\ref{eq:SS-SOS}) gives a proper SoS (otherwise it has no real coefficients), and also the decomposition exists.
 The true ground state actually becomes the dimer singlet state \cref{eq:SSGS} from $\alpha\geq3/4$ for this system size, although the SDP algorithm fails to obtain that.
 This means that while $\alpha\geq 1$ was the condition used to show frustration-freeness in \cite{sha81exa}, relaxing the notion to allow non-local terms (but still only having degree-1 terms in the SoS) does not enlarge the region of exact-solvability.
 It would be interesting to see how the exactly solvable region changes as a function of the level of the NPA hierarchy.